photofixerjoe Restoring Your Memories

 After some blending and color manipulation and we end up with the family portrait.
 What's most important was that mom was very happy.

 Sometimes, a restoration means removing someone from an otherwise great picture of you.
 You know, an ex-spouse, girlfriend, your kid's old flame.
 This type of project not only means removing someone, but the rebuilding of the background.

 The picture below is of a brother and sister who do like each other and was only used for illustrative purposes.
 Contact me if you need someone "removed".

-The owner of this picture was going to a family reunion.
-He searched for an old family photo and found this turn of the century image.
-It was faded, but you don't need a lot of the original image to be able to restore it to it's pristine state.
-There was not enough of the background, so I looked for antique wallpaper on the internet, found what you see, and added it as the new background.
+The owner of the picture below was going to a family reunion.
+He searched for an old family photograph, and found this turn of the century image.
+It was faded, but you don't need a lot of the original in order to restore it to it's pristine state.
+The background was completely washed out, so I looked around on the internet for similar background wallpaper, found what you see and added it to the restored photograph.

-Everyone at the reunion was pleased and wanted a copy of the photo.
+Everyone at the reunion was pleased and wanted a copy.